-The deadline for the Artist Enrichment Grant is Friday, September 5, 2014 at 5:00 pm
+The deadline for the Artist Enrichment Grant was Friday, September 5.

 Notification of Grant Awards will be in early December, 2014